bit-js/byte/README.md

     }, ctx => new Response(ctx.state.body));
 ```

-Parsed data is passed into `ctx.state` as a property.
+Parsed data is passed into `ctx.state` as a property and can be used in the request handler.

 If a `Response` object is returned from the validator, it will be used instead of the handler response.